What is a Data Platform?

 As the sheer volume of recorded human data continues to explode from 4.4 zettabytes in 2013 to 44 zettabytes in 2020, now more than ever, companies are utilizing data platforms to synthesize this overwhelming deluge of information.
 Whether it’s Amazon congregating user data to predict market conditions, or Oracle pinpointing the weak links in a supply chain, data platforms are how today’s market leaders stay competitive.

 Data platforms are software technologies that allow businesses to collect, analyze, and present data.
-These invaluable tools can be used for a variety of uses, including congregating data across various divisions within a company, sharing metadata to other users, or running recommendation engines.
+These invaluable tools can be used for a variety of uses, including congregating data across various divisions within a company, sharing metadata with other users, or running recommendation engines.

 Different kinds of data platforms